Hot Wheels: Made by other companies

 In some cases, Hot Wheels dies have been sold or acquired by other companies once Mattel has finished using them.
 One example were early dies that made their way to Argentina and were reproduced as Mukys, though not with spectra-flame paints or the same quality as seen in Mattel's products.

 Hot Wheels Elite and Hot Wheels Mattel

-Hot Wheels have a series called Hot Wheels Elite and Hot Wheels Mattel.
+Hot Wheels have a series named Hot Wheels Elite and Hot Wheels Mattel.
 The Elite Hot Wheels are 1:18, 1:43 and 1:50 highly detailed diecast; the majority of them being based on Ferraris.
 They are more expensive than the Mattel models which aren't as highly detailed.
 The Elite versions are licensed by Ferrari.
 The Hot Wheels Elite series have a "mini" series which can be seen on the website.
 Two of the popular limited 1:18 Hot Wheels Elite series' are the Ferrari in Music and Cult Classics.
 The music series features singers' and rappers' Ferraris, including Jamiroquai's Jay Kay's Black Enzo Ferrari.